 Ted Ingham, Longevity United

-The Global Longevity Consortium, consisting of the Biogerontology Research Foundation, Deep Knowledge Life Sciences, Aging Analytics Agency and Longevity.International platform, have released a landmark, first-of-its-kind 650-page analytical report on the Longevity Industry, titled Longevity Industry Landscape Overview Volume II: “The Business of Longevity”, which profiles hundreds of Longevity companies, investors and major players, and summarizes an incredibly vast and complex landscape into a single comprehensive framework.
+The Global Longevity Consortium, consisting of the Biogerontology Research Foundation, Deep Pharma Intelligence, Aging Analytics Agency and Longevity.International platform, have released a landmark, first-of-its-kind 650-page analytical report on the Longevity Industry, titled Longevity Industry Landscape Overview Volume II: “The Business of Longevity”, which profiles hundreds of Longevity companies, investors and major players, and summarizes an incredibly vast and complex landscape into a single comprehensive framework.

 “Aging is the ultimate evil.
 To invest in Anti-Aging technologies is the most ethical business, and to donate to longevity research is the most effective form of altruism.
 The future of the longevity industry not only has the logical potential to become the wealthiest industry in all of history, but also represents the most ethical way of doing business.” - Dmitry Kaminskiy, Managing Partner of Deep Knowledge Ventures and editor of the report “The Business of Longevity”.

-“It is our hope that these reports, produced by a dedicated team of analysts two years in the making, have an impact in terms of clarifying the broad structure of the multifarious longevity industry, and in unifying many of its fragmented stakeholders under the umbrella of a unifying framework” - Franco Cortese, Deputy Director of the Biogerontology Research Foundation and editor of Volume 1: “The Science of Longevity”.
+“It is our hope that these reports, produced by a dedicated team of analysts over two years, have an impact in terms of clarifying the broad structure of the multifarious longevity industry, and in unifying many of its fragmented stakeholders under the umbrella of a unifying framework” - Franco Cortese, Deputy Director of the Biogerontology Research Foundation and editor of Volume 1: “The Science of Longevity”.